Construction Equipment Theft: A $1 Billion Problem Solved with GPS

 What is the best GPS tracker for construction equipment?

 The best tracker depends on the asset type and installation needs.
 For heavy equipment like excavators and dozers, hardwired devices like Hapn's GV650MG are ideal — they connect to the machine's power system, report engine hours, and withstand harsh job site conditions.
 For smaller tools and towable assets, battery-powered trackers offer flexible installation without wiring.
-Hapn's hardware library includes wired, OBD, and battery-powered options to cover every asset class in a mixed fleet.
+For maximum protection against sophisticated thieves, Hapn's dual-tracker system (primary hardwired tracker with hidden Ghost Tracker backup) ensures recovery even if the primary unit is disabled.
+Explore the hardware library to find the right option for each asset class.

 Protect Your Fleet Before the Next Theft

-Real-time tracking, geofencing, and instant alerts across every asset in your fleet.
+Real-time tracking, geofencing, dual-tracker protection, and instant alerts across every asset in your fleet.
 No contracts, transparent pricing.

 Get Pricing →